Dietary Interventions For Severe Preeclampsia: What To Eat?

 shunketo

-A healthy dietary pattern rich in vegetables, fruits, legumes and whole grains is associated with lower odds of preeclampsia.
+A diet high in vegetables, fruits, legumes, and whole grains is associated with lower rates of preeclampsia

 shunketo